Anel Paz: Beginnings

-Anel Paz was born in the neighborhood of Parque Patricios, Buenos Aires, Argentina as the son of José Manuel Paz and Norma Isabel Bernardez, the eldest of four brothers.
+Anel Paz was born in the neighborhood of Parque Patricios, Buenos Aires, Argentina, as the son of José Manuel Paz and Norma Isabel Bernardez, the eldest of four brothers.

 Since his childhood, he was fascinated by music and musical instruments.
 His parents supported his vocation, and when he was six years old he was sent to study music and flute to Collegium Musicum.

 His family moved to the neighborhood of Flores and at this time of playing soccer in the streets, encouraged by his parents, he listened to classical music, jazz, tango, folk, rock, Brazilian music, artists such as Franz Liszt, Elvis Presley, José Larralde, Paco de Lucia, Eduardo Falu, Sergio Mendez, Frank Sinatra.

 At 13 years old, now living in Caballito, he was attracted by the sound and soul of the electric guitar.
 He discovered artists who influenced him deeply: Carlos Santana, Jimi Hendrix, Led Zeppelin, Deep Purple, Van Halen, Frank Zappa, Pink Floyd, Rush, Luis Alberto Spinetta, Jeff Beck, Queen, and African-American blues.

 When he was 15 he received as a Christmas gift his first electric guitar, and from that moment he founded several garage bands and played with them in shows, school and neighborhood festivals.
 Some of these garage bands were: Los Espasmódicos, Dr. Rock, Océano, Cognac.

 He began his music studies at the Conservatorio Superior de Música Manuel de Falla, and learnt harmony, composition, classical guitar, electric guitar, with several teachers, including, Luis Venosa, Juan Carlos Cirigliano, María Isabel Siewers, Sebastián Piana and Claudio Camisassa.

 In these years classical music, jazz, fusion and hard rock attracted him: Chopin, Bach, Beethoven, Ravel, Debussy, Albéniz, Leo Brouwer, Randy Rhoads, Serú Giran, Yngwie Malmsteen, Steve Vai, Heitor Villa-Lobos, Mozart, George Benson, Allan Holdsworth, Pat Metheny, John Coltrane, Yes, Charlie Parker, Prince, John Scofield, Miles Davis were his influences.

 Years later, the Conservatory rewarded him, choosing Anel to play in a Master Class offered by the great Eduardo Falu.

 After this event, he received support from his parents to study at the Musicians Institute in Los Angeles, USA.

-At the Guitar Institute of Technology (GIT), Musician Institute, he studied with Norman Brown, Joe Diorio, Frank Gambale, Paul Gilbert, Scott Henderson, Carl Shroeder, Peter Sprague, among others.
+At the Guitar Institute of Technology (GIT), Musician Institute, he studied with Norman Brown, Joe Diorio, Frank Gambale, Paul Gilbert, Scott Henderson, Carl Schroeder, Peter Sprague, among others.

 He attended seminars with Albert Lee, Al Di Meola, Carl Verheyen, Jennifer Batten, Joe Pass, Robben Ford, Tommy Tedesco, Steve Trovato, and others.

 In 1988 he graduated "With Honors" at the Musicians Institute.